International trade in business: choosing the right currency

 $500,000 USD of goods totalling $685,000 CAD, gives an implied rate of 1.37 (685 ÷ 500)

-Janek Guminski, Senior Director and Head of Foreign Exchange Sales at ATB, suggests that upon receiving the CAD invoice, you should ask for an invoice in the supplier's common currency (for example, many South Asian suppliers may bill in USD).
+Janek Guminski, senior director, head of foreign exchange at ATB, suggests that upon receiving the CAD invoice, you should ask for an invoice in the supplier's common currency (for example, many South Asian suppliers may bill in USD).

 When you do the comparison with your FX Expert, a market rate of 1.33 at the time of investigation means the cost to you could be: